Esmail-ibraheem/nanograd/README.md

-# TinyGPT:
+# nanograd:
-TinyGPT is an ambitious project inspired by [LitGPT](https://github.com/Lightning-AI/litgpt) from [Lightning AI](https://github.com/Lightning-AI), designed to build Generative Pre-trained Transformers (GPT) models from scratch in Python.
+nanograd is an ambitious project inspired by [LitGPT](https://github.com/Lightning-AI/litgpt) from [Lightning AI](https://github.com/Lightning-AI), designed to build Generative Pre-trained Transformers (GPT) models from scratch in Python.
 It is optimized for performance with CUDA and utilizes state-of-the-art pre-training and fine-tuning techniques.
 This project covers everything from tokenization to model training, providing a robust toolkit for developing and fine-tuning large language models.
-As the fastest and most efficient repository for continued pre-training and fine-tuning GPTs, TinyGPT sets a new standard in AI research and development.
+As the fastest and most efficient repository for continued pre-training and fine-tuning GPTs, nanograd sets a new standard in AI research and development.

 <p align="center">
   <a href="#GPT">